Forcing axioms and coronas of $C^*$-algebras: A lifting theorem I: Statements

 \section{A lifting theorem I: Statements}

-In this section we state, and then outline the proof of, the lifting theorem that lies behind all of our main results.
-The proof will be broken into a sequence of several lemmas, whose proofs will be given in the following section.
+In this section we state, and then outline the proof of, Theorem~\ref{thm:lifting}, the lifting results that lies behind all of our main results.
+The proof is broken into a sequence of lemmas which we will then prove in \S\ref{sec:lemma_proofs}.
+The following will be fixed for this and the next section.